AmeyHengle/multilingual-needle-in-a-haystack/rebuttal.md

 1. We acknowledge the reviewer's suggestion and agree that qualitative examples can offer valuable insights into model performance.
 2. While our manuscript already includes some dataset-specific examples in Figures 2 and 9, we commit to adding a similar table of qualitative examples (model-outputs and error cases) in Appendix F of our revised manuscript.

+#### References
+[4] Lost in the Middle: How Language Models Use Long Contexts (Liu et al., TACL 2024) https://aclanthology.org/2024.tacl-1.9/

 ---
 ---